 The laser I have used is called a “cold laser”, it’s use is also known as low-level laser therapy (LLLT) because it does not increase the temperature of the tissues that the beam contacts.

-The ruby red lasers are used for numerous disorders and upregulate cellular function.
+Lasers are used for numerous disorders and upregulate cellular function.
 On a cellular level, lasers increase local circulation, inhibit inflammation, increase the body’s production of antioxidants, improve tissue oxygenation and stimulate the production of ATP which is the energy that the cells of our body produce, improve nerve function and even break down cellulite, making “body contouring” a popular use.
 They can even reduce scar tissue.

 The end result of all of those benefits is better cellular and thus tissue function and faster healing.
 To a patient’s delight, laser therapy decreases pain, reduces muscle spasm, calms inflammation and increases range of motion.
-In addition, the Erchonia laser can also be programmed to different frequencies that are designed to help more specifically with different types of health problems.